Forgot Your Password?

 2.Read SCOPE eNewsletter for monthly encouragement and news.

 3.Join Home School Legal Defense Association.
 Optional but advisable.
-SCOPE subscribers receive discount when using code from the SCOPE subscription form or newsletter.
+SCOPE subscribers receive discount when using the code that you can get by emailing email@example.com.
 If removing a child from the public school system, contact HSLDA first for best method.

 4.Choose type of school status.
 (Private school affidavit, satellite-correspondence affiliate or Private Satellite Study Program – PSP.
 See Family Protection Ministry for advice.)